LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 5th Sunday in Ordinary Time - Three Invitations

 There is a hunger in the human mind and heart for certainty in every aspect of life.
-We want to be sure; we want to be safe: we want to be successful.
+We want to be sure.
+We want to be safe.
+We want to be successful.
 In the midst of this day-by-day struggle, there is also the search for religious truth.
 Our mind asks about the existence of God, about the meaning of life and death, about life after death.
-We wonder about the Bible, about the existence of Jesus, about the authenticity of the church, about the meaning of the sacraments.
+We wonder about the mission of Jesus, about the authenticity of the church, about our role as disciples in the scheme of things.

 Isaiah said “Here I am, send me!”
 Paul said, “But by the grace of God I am what I am and His grace to me has not been ineffective.”
 And the reply of Peter, James and John was simple but eloquent.
 When they brought their boats to the shore, "they left everything and followed Him".